 Sale of Land

-The Association shall not dispose of any real property except in accordance with such approval as may be granted by a ¾ vote of the members at any duly called members meeting.
+The Association shall not dispose of any real property except in accordance with such approval as may be granted by a ¾ vote of the quorum at any duly called members meeting.

 Capital Investments

 Any capital investments or repair requires raising dues of more than 24% from the previous year must be approved by a ¾ vote of the quorum at any duly called members meeting.